 What is your favorite topic of conversation at a dinner party?
 What topics are off-limits?

 Philosophy.
 Complaining.
 [Perhaps if I listed these questions in reverse order, I would have gotten on the show.]

 What skills do you bring to Survivor that would make you a useful member of the group?

-I am told that I have a genius-level of social awareness.
+I am told that I have a genius level of social awareness.
 [This sounds really un-genius in retrospect.]
-Also, I have a sound background of basic survival skills.
+Also, I have a sound background in basic survival skills.
 Strong physically + mentally.
 Not likely to crack under duress.
 Can provide physical + mental + emotional comfort.]